mtynior/ColorizeSwift/README.md

 ![256 Colors](Assets/256Colors.png)

 ## Escape codes
-Sometimes you need only open code for a modifier.
+Sometimes you only need an open/a close code for a modifier.
 You can access them by `TerminalStyle` enum:

 ```swift
 TerminalStyle.bold.open // "\u{001B}[1m"